Privacy Policy

 We share your information with our third-party service providers and any subcontractors as required to offer you our products and services.
 These third parties are under a duty of confidentiality.

-Third Party Marketing and Advertising Organizations.
+Third-Party Marketing and Advertising Organizations.

-With respect to website cookies, we share your information with third party marketing and advertising partners to market our Services on our Sites and other websites that you may visit.
+With respect to website cookies, we share your information with third-party marketing and advertising partners to market our Services on our Sites and other websites that you may visit.
 Learn more in our Cookie Policy.

 Third Party Links and Websites.

-Our Sites may contain links to and from the websites of third parties.
+Our Sites may contain links to and from third-party websites.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
+Please check these policies before you submit any data to these websites.

 Disclosures Required by Law.

 We may be required to disclose your data in response to lawful requests by public authorities, including to meet law enforcement requirements.
-We may be under a duty to disclose or share your personal information in order to comply with any legal obligation, to enforce or apply our terms and conditions and other agreements, to protect our rights, property, or safety, or the protect the rights, property, or safety of others.
+We may be under a duty to disclose or share your personal information in order to comply with any legal obligation, to enforce or apply our terms and conditions and other agreements, to protect our rights, property, or safety, or to protect the rights, property, or safety of others.
 This includes exchanging information with other companies and organizations, such as the credit bureaus, for the purposes of fraud protection.

 5. How do we respond to ‘do not track’ signals?

 Do Not Track (“DNT”) is a privacy preference that users can set in certain web browsers.
 DNT is a way for users to inform websites and services that they do not want certain information about their webpage visits collected over time and across websites or online services.
-We do not recognize or respond to browser-initiated DNT signals, as the Internet industry is currently still working toward defining exactly what DNT means, what it means to comply with DNT, and common approach to responding to DNT.

 6. Cookies